Josh Bell Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 11th-ranked team ERA across all MLB pitching staffs (3.98).
+- The Yankees have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.

-- Yankees pitchers combine to rank 21st in baseball in home runs given up (144 total, 1.2 per game).
+- Yankees pitchers combine to allow 145 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.